grommunio/grommunio-documentation/kb/sqlite.rst

 Database check
 ==============

-When gromox-http is not running, an integrity check may be performed on SQLite databases.

 Timing anecdote: The entire exchange.sqlite3 file is read.
 On an AMD 5950X CPU with sqlite 3.46 (runs single-threaded), the processing speed from an in-memory file is about 104 MB/s.
 Thus, slow storage and huge mailboxes influence the